 Lazy Chocolate Chip Cookie Bars

 The reason I call these lazy chocolate chip bars is that they take so little time and effort to make.
-So if you're feeling lazy, but your sweet tooth is calling, this is a great go-to recipe.
+So if you're feeling lazy, but your sweet tooth is calling, this is a great go-to recipe for easy dessert bars.

-They literally take only about 15 minutes of your time.
+It literally takes only about 15 minutes of your time to make these homemade chocolate chip bars.

 If you plan ahead, you can set the butter out to soften at room temperature.
-But if you're wanting to quickly make these bars and don't have any softened butter, just place the butter (still in its wrapper is fine) into the microwave for about 10 - 12 seconds and it will be ready to use.
+But if you want to quickly make these bars and don't have any softened butter, just place the butter (still in its wrapper is fine) into the microwave for about 10 - 12 seconds and it will be ready to use.

 If you enjoy this Amish chocolate chip cookie bar recipe, I would love it if you would leave a star rating and comment down below.
 Thank you!